sendgrid/docs/source/Classroom/Basics/Email_Infrastructure/recommended_smtp_settings.md

 When using SMTP, You can send 100 messages per SMTP connection at a time, and open up to 10 concurrent connections from a single server at a time.

-For more information on how to integrate with Sendgrid, check out [our Integrate page.](https://sendgrid.com/docs/Integrate/index.html)
+For more information on how to integrate with SendGrid, check out [our Integrate page.](https://sendgrid.com/docs/Integrate/index.html)